Poligeenan

 Poligeenan (CAS No. 53973-98-1) is a low viscosity, low molecular weight, sulfated polygalactan polymer used exclusively in clinical diagnostic applications.
 The polymer is derived from the molecular backbone of carrageenan.

 Terminology

 The name "poligeenan" was confirmed in 1988 by the United States Adopted Names (USAN) Council.
 The Council is sponsored by the American Medical Association, the American Pharmaceutical Association, and the US Pharmacopeial Convention Inc.

 Prior to 1988, poligeenan was referred to as "degraded carrageenan" in the scientific literature.
 The terms "poligeenan" and "degraded carrageenan" were often used interchangeably in research articles and reports.
-The use of the term "degraded carageenan" caused confusion, which resulted in the attribution of the negative observations associated the polymer being attributed to carrageenan.
+The use of the term "degraded carageenan" caused confusion, which resulted in the attribution of the negative observations associated with the polymer being attributed to carrageenan.
 Poligeenan and carrageenan are completely different products.

 Usage

 Diagnostic

 The primary use for poligeenan is for clinical diagnostic applications, and specifically the suspension of barium sulfate slurries used in X-ray studies of the mouth, throat, and esophagus during swallowing.
 For this application, poligeenan delivers three essential properties: First, its viscosity imparts lubricity to make the slurry easier to swallow.
 Second, this same viscosity is high enough to maintain full suspension of all barium sulfate particles during the complete X-ray procedure.
 Third, the high charge density of the poligeenan solution (ester sulfate units) prevents caking or aggregation of the barium sulfate particles during long-term storage of ready-to-use slurry products, these being easily reconstituted by shaking.
 The combination of these three application properties necessitates poligeenan to have molecular weights in the range 10-20 kDa.